 - set up your AIL account, and

-Approved issuer status begins from the date we receive a fully completed application.
+Approved issuer status begins from the date we receive a fully complete application.

 We have 20 working days from the date we receive the fully completed application to decline it, otherwise approval is automatically granted.